nicolaschan/blog/content/posts/google-bell.md

 - If you use NextAuth on your website, immediately stop using the default sign in page.
 - Help [report an incorrect phishing warning](https://safebrowsing.google.com/safebrowsing/report_error/?url=https%3A%2F%2Fedit.bell.plus%2Fapi%2Fauth%2Fsignin%3FcallbackUrl%3D%2Fschools&hl=en-US).
 - Spread the word!
 Google needs to patch this before more innocent sites are banned.
-- Consider using another browser other than Google Chrome or Firefox, which also uses the Google block list.
+- Consider using a browser other than Google Chrome or Firefox (use the Google block list).

 # What happened